davetank/davetank.github.io/research/index.md

 </figure>
 {: .pull-right}

+**Synoptical Classification of the Lamiales -** this is an ongoing project compiled and maintained by my PhD advisor, Dr. Richard Olmstead, University of Washington Emeritus Professor of Biology and Herbarium Curator.
+The goal of this project is to produce a working infraordinal classification of the Lamiales to genus with information on distribution and species richness. [*Download the current version [April 2021, v.2.8.0] here*]({{ site.url }}/research/!Lamiales class'n.v.2.8.0.pdf).

 **Diversification dynamics in Castillejinae -** correlating life history variation and chromosomal evolution to shifts in the rate of diversification in this species-rich group of primarily western North American plants.

 **Evolution and systematics of the paintbrushes -** investigating the recent and rapid diversification of the ~180 perennial <i>Castilleja</i> species in western North America, Mexico, Central America, and Andean South America.
 The dissertation research of [*Sarah Jacobs*]({{ site.url }}/people/) and research of former postdoc [*Maribeth Latvis*]({{ site.url }}/people/)are focused on this group.